azadbolour/boardgame/scala-server/README.md

 - Create an application test.

-- Change the secret key to a real secret for production.
-Read the documentation.

 - Added explicit allow origin to javascript client api.
   Remove if it does not work.